Baldemyr/14-MVC-Blog/README.md

 ### Description

-*A mysql database and CMS-style Blog built using Model View Controller (MVC) paradigm.
-Built using MySQL2, Express, Sequelize, Bulma, Handlebars and dotenv*
+*This is a CMS style blogsite for techies.
+It includes MySQL2, Express, Sequelize, Bulma, Handlebars and dotenv*

 ### Application Deployment